Faculty, Staff, and Fellows

 Video: Meet Cat Ashcraft

-Catherine (“Cat”) Ashcraft is a Visiting Assistant Professor in the Environmental Studies Program at Middlebury College, specializing in international environmental governance, negotiation, and dispute resolution, particularly as relates to water.
+Catherine (“Cat”) Ashcraft is an Assistant Professor in the Department of Natural Resources and Environment at the University of New Hampshire, specializing in international environmental governance, negotiation, and dispute resolution, particularly as relates to water.
 Having worked as a mediator and helped facilitate international water dialogues, Cat combines teaching environmental science and policy with learning about applied negotiation theory and skills needed to solve environmental problems.
 Cat has conducted extensive field research in Europe and Africa.
 Cat is the author of several negotiation simulations, including Indopotamia: Negotiating boundary-crossing water conflicts, used for teaching water diplomacy concepts and skills, and co-author of How to Reach Fairer and More Sustainable Agreements in Negotiate, published by IUCN.
 Her Ph.D. research at the Massachusetts Institute of Technology focused on adaptive governance of international river basins.
 Cat has received prestigious grants and fellowships in support of her research, including the MIT Martin Family Society of Fellows for Sustainability Fellowship, the Joseph L. Fisher Dissertation Fellowship from Resources for the Future, and a Doctoral Dissertation Fellowship from the Program on Negotiation.
 Cat holds a Master’s in Environmental Science from the Yale School of Forestry and Environmental Studies and a B.A. from the University of Pennsylvania.

 Contact: 802-443-5519 (office phone), email@example.com